 This course WILL count towards the in-person requirement for the A&D program.

 Learn how to arrange and describe analog sound, video, and film materials found in mixed-media archival collections over two 4-hour sessions.
-Day 1 will focus on understanding analog audiovisual media with sections on format identification, understanding the lifecycle of different types of audiovisual records, pre-processing assessment, and physical and intellectual arrangement.
-On Day 2 we will continue the arrangement discussion and then focus primarily on description of audiovisual materials in finding aids, using EAD and DACS.
+Day 1 will focus on understanding analog audiovisual media with sections on understanding the lifecycle of different types of audiovisual records, pre-processing assessment, and physical and intellectual arrangement.
+On Day 2 we will focus primarily on description of audiovisual materials in finding aids, using EAD and DACS.
 Throughout the workshop we will virtually process a case study collection for a concrete application of skills discussed in the lectures.

 Note: This course does NOT cover born-digital sound and video, audiovisual preservation, or digitization.